 The aim in this brief article is not to make precise recommendations but rather to offer pointers which I feel are at least worthy of reflection.
 In general terms, the list below is of particular significance when issues regarding mental health are under consideration.
 Of course, given the complexities of modern life, its contents may not be applicable in some circumstances.
-And – after some deliberation, guidance from a specialist and purposeful decision-making (no mean tasks!) – you can make up your own mind on what requires resolute, affirmative action!
+And – after some deliberation, perhaps requesting guidance from a specialist, and purposeful decision-making – you can make up your own mind on what requires resolute, affirmative action!

-- Regular exercise – Make time to participate in physical and recreational endeavours – running, cycling, swimming and so forth – either alone or in company.
+- Health and physical exercise – Look after your general health, monitoring as necessary your eyesight, hearing, sleep habits and, as indicated already, diet.
+Make time to participate in relevant, recreational endeavours – walking, running, cycling, swimming and so forth – either alone or in company.
+Steer clear of air pollution and dangerous situations.
 If unable or restricted with regard to going out, then try to arrange beneficial routines so that some form of physical activities can be undertaken indoors.

-- Connectedness – I personally think that there is great value in ‘interpersonal connectedness’ when it comes to ensuring a satisfactory standard of wellbeing.
-This topic relates to keeping in touch – and enjoying positive relationships – with family, friends and neighbours.
+- Connectedness – Like it or not, we are all social animals.
+There is great value in authentic ‘interpersonal connectedness’ when it comes to safeguarding a satisfactory standard of wellbeing.
+We need to make suitable interventions to counteract deleterious outcomes linked with, for example, adverse childhood experiences (ACEs), high anxiety, depression and isolation.
+This topic also relates to keeping in touch – and enjoying constructive relationships – with family, friends and neighbours.

-- A fully balanced lifestyle – I suggest that perhaps a better way of looking at what is often referred to as ‘work-life balance’ is to adopt a more integrated, holistic approach.
-Although work is often viewed in a negative way, for carers it can offer opportunities to meet others and to find genuine job satisfaction.
-Place an emphasis on enhancing the quality of your experiences and of carrying out your daily chores.
-The importance of organising caring schedules to minimise or avoid stress should never be underestimated.
+- A fully balanced lifestyle – I suggest that perhaps a better manner of looking at what is often referred to as ‘work-life balance’ is to adopt a more integrated, holistic approach.
+Although work is often viewed in a negative way, for carers it can offer opportunities to meet others and to attain genuine job satisfaction.
+Place an emphasis on enriching the quality of carrying out your daily obligations and chores.
+The importance of well-organised caring programs and the implementation of sustainable coping strategies should never be underestimated.

-- Personal therapeutic practices – There are many different forms of therapeutic pursuits which may result in greater peace of mind, insightfulness and enjoyment.
+- Personal therapeutic practices – Plan ahead for engagement in meaningful and life-affirming activities.
+There are many different forms of therapeutic pursuits which may result in greater peace of mind, insightfulness and enjoyment.
 These can include: breathing exercises, reading, painting, gardening, cooking, board games, craft work and participation in mindfulness sessions.
-Learning new skills and enrolling on an academic or practical course also are potential sources of pleasure and inner satisfaction.
+Additionally, learning new skills and enrolling on an academic or practical course are potential sources of pleasure and inner satisfaction.

-- Self-compassion – By all means continue to be compassionate and caring to others but do not forget to be self-compassionate.
+- Self-compassion – By all means continue to be compassionate and caring to others.
+However, do not forget to be self-compassionate also.
 Be good to yourself.
 You matter.
+Identify innovative procedures and mechanisms to enhance your lifestyle; take care to avoid unnecessary, stressful occasions; and explore how best to adopt a positive and purposeful mindset.
 Find delight in what you are undertaking on behalf of a fellow human being.
 If your health suffers, it can be a tragedy for the person for whom you are caring.
-As the aphorism goes, “If you’re going to thrive, you must at first survive.”
+As the aphorism advises, “If you’re going to thrive, you must at first survive.”

 - Requesting assistance – If times are out of control and you feel vulnerable and deserted, do not be afraid to discuss your worries and apprehensions with trusted family members, other caregivers and/or friends.
+Select a reliable person or persons who can listen, understand your ‘lived experiences’, and provide valuable advice and collaboration.
 If necessary, seek professional guidance.
 Look after yourself.